6 Top Trails in the Chequamegon-Nicolet National Forest

 Chute Pond Overlook Trail

 Not far from the Nicolet State Trail, this “lollipop” route is the ideal hike to fit in some breathtaking sights.
-Chute Pond Overlook Trail is less than 3 miles and moderately steep, and broadly overlooks Chute Pond, Bagley Rapids, and the Old Fire Tower, where visitors are welcome to climb up and enjoy amazing views.
-Enter at Chute Pond County Park and enjoy strolling through towering Maple and Birch on your way to a picturesque picnic spot.
+Chute Pond Overlook Trail is less than 3 miles long, is moderately steep and broadly overlooks Chute Pond, Bagley Rapids and the Old Fire Tower, where visitors are welcome to climb up and enjoy amazing views.
+Enter at Chute Pond County Park and enjoy strolling through towering Maple and Birch trees on your way to a picturesque picnic spot.

 Fanny Lake Trail

-Make sure to bring your field journal for this one.
-A segment of the Jones Spring Area Trail, this hike circles gorgeous Fanny Lake, and treats hikers to seemingly boundless fields of wildflowers.
-The area is ideal for spotting local wildlife, and the variety of flora and fauna you’ll see on path won’t disappoint.
+Make sure to bring your field journal for this one!
+A segment of the Jones Spring Area Trail, this hike circles gorgeous Fanny Lake and treats hikers to seemingly boundless fields of wildflowers.
+The area is ideal for spotting local wildlife, and the variety of flora and fauna you’ll see on the path will make you want to visit again and again.

 Ed’s Lake National Recreation Trail

-Ed’s Lake Trail is ideal for the multifaceted adventurist.
-The path follows the early 1900’s railroad grades through a variety of forest types, making it a favorite of hikers, mountain-bikers, and cross-country skiers.
+Ed’s Lake Trail is a favorite of all types of adventurers.
+The path follows early 1900s railroad grades through a variety of forest types, making it a favorite of hikers, mountain-bikers and cross-country skiers.
 Enjoy a beautiful view of the water on the western edge of the trail, and take a rewarding break at the Adirondack-style shelter overlooking the lake.

 Western Segment